cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/SEH/readme.md

 ```
 shows TIB is at 0x00aff95c

 Looking at the memory pane on the top left, we see a pointer to another exception record.
-A handler is also registered, with debug symbols, it can be identified as _except_handler4.
+A handler is also registered.
+With debug symbols, it can be identified as _except_handler4 which is what written in the code.